DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03f-pod-env-config.markdown

 1. Basic Usage env-values
 2. What is ConfigMap?
-3. Using ConfigMap as Ref `envFrom`
+3. Using ConfigMap as Ref for `envFrom`
+4. Using ConfigMap as Ref for `valueFrom`
-4. What is Secret?
+5. What is Secret?
-5. Using Secret as Ref to `envFrom`
+6. Using Secret as Ref for `envFrom`
-6. Using `valueFrom` of ConfigMap or Secret
+7. Using Secret as Ref for `valueFrom`
-7. Motivation for using ConfigMap and Secret
+8. Motivation for using ConfigMap and Secret

 Ok langsung aja kita bahas materi yang pertama